dinakidane/drf-api-trav/README.md

 ![Sign In](https://res.cloudinary.com/dgq43ynzg/image/upload/v1715928300/Screenshot_2024-05-17_at_07.44.40_gtwhen.png)

-- If a user already has a Cool the Earth account, they can click on the "Sign In" option in the navigation bar to log in.
+- If a user already has a Global Affair, they can click on the "Sign In" option in the navigation bar to log in.

 ### Global Affair section / Homepage